RemixVSL/iomemory-vsl/README.md

 Therefore it is NOT meant for production use, just for testing purposes.

 ## Current version
-At the moment there is a lot of code redesign ongoing.
-You can find the bleeding edge development in the next_generation branch.
-Despite its name it is more mature than the master.
-Especially it fixes several known bugs:
-- silent IO drops
-- crashes during driver unload
-- SCSI queue settings
-- BIO status handling
+The master branch is based on the 3.2.15 iomemory driver version with several enhancements from the 4.3.4 SX/PX Fusion card series.
+It is basically the first version that does not silently drop IOs in newer Linux kernels.
+The next_generation branch is based on the 3.2.16 version.
+It is closer to the official version although with slightly rearranged file structure to better match the 4.3.4 version.

 ## Important note!!!
-Only the master branch is tested, nothing else.
-It is currently running in a CEPH cluster with official LTS kernel 4.14 and works quite well.
-Testing and running with the kernel module has been done on Ubuntu and Redhat.
+The master version is currently powering a CEPH cluster with official LTS kernel 4.14 and works quite well.
+Testing and running with the kernel module has been done on Redhat.
-*** the untested branch has only been compiled and loaded not device tested ***

 ## Background
 Driver support for FusionIO cards has been lagging behind kernel